Fastest Internet Providers of 2025: Avoid Slowdowns and Lag with These Picks

 4.5/5

-Our take: Verizon Fios isn’t fast enough to beat Google Fiber in Mario Kart, but based on its speeds, it takes a solid second in our lineup.
+Our take: Verizon Fios isn’t fast enough to beat Google Fiber in Mario Kart, but based on its advertised speeds and impressive speed tests, it takes a solid second in our lineup.

 “I regularly enjoy superfast speeds, which are essential for my personal and work activities,” says Verizon Fios customer Laviet Joaquin.